harishraisinghani/learn-talk-tech-surrey/Intro-to-Datascience/README.md

-# Introduction to Datascience and Python for Finance
+# Introduction to Data Science and Python for Finance

 ## Jupyter notebook setup
 Download the `ipynb` notebook file here and run it using Jupyter in the browser by: